jbkimmm/nomadgram/README.md

 # nomadgram
-Cloning Instargram with Pthon Django and React / React Native
+Cloning Instargram with Python Django and React / React Native